 Looking for an exciting project or potential collaboration?
-I am always open to discussing ideas, exploring new partnerships, and helping you find a project that aligns with your interests and goals.
+I am always open to discussing ideas, exploring new collaborations, and helping you find a project that aligns with your interests and goals.
 Below, you'll find a few ongoing projects that current students are actively working on.
 Don’t hesitate to reach out and start a conversation!

 Turbulence in galaxy clusters